netinsideout/IgiLoad-for-Epoch/readme.md

 - **Parachutes working with Epoch mod.**
 - **Taru can lift up/lift down/attach/deattach pod with rope animation.**
 - **Taru can drop pod with or without parachute.**
+- **Owner check functionality.
+Only owner and his teammates can operate with cargo.**

 ## Installation ##